-[MISSING]r East Christian Council unanimously urges [MISSING] it to the highest authorities its belief [MISSING] essential for the preservation of peace, [MISSING] the greater Jerusalem area be placed under s administration so as to constitute a [MISSING] religious freedom for all faiths, and [MISSING] speedy provision be made for the return [MISSING] of the Palestine refugees including where [MISSING]r return to their former homes and in their resettlement with full compensation lost."
-[MISSING]the United Nations [MISSING]9 by the Ecumenical [MISSING]Jerusalem:
+ted April 27, 1949) ast Christian Council, member of the Interionary Council.
+The istian Council is a ites the Protestant churches of the following a, Balkans, Egypt, Ethiopia, ebanon, North Africa, lan, Syria, Transjordan r East Christian Council unanimously urges it to the highest authorities its belief sential for the preservation of peace, the greater Jerusalem area be placed under s administration so as to constitute a igious freedom for all faiths, and speedy provision be made for the reof the Palestine refugees including where r return to their former homes and in heir resettlement with full compensation lost."

+he United Nations 9 by the Ecumenical Jerusalem